 The second cake, which I made tonight, is eons apart in every respect.
 It is a chocolate date cake, which I made for a gentleman in our finance section.
 This gentleman has endured for months while everyone else indulged in sweet treats, which he cannot have because he is on a low cholesterol diet.
 Accordingly, I looked on the Web for a cake that I could make for this gentleman's birthday which met the low cholesterol criteria.
 My efforts resulted in the following:

 Now this is definitely not a pretty cake, and I have no idea how it will taste.
 It is dead easy to make, with nearly everything being done in a food processor.
 Under the unusual icing, which consists solely of dates, cocoa and water, one side of the cake went a little tipsy, rising much more than the other side and cracking a little.

 The recipe for this cake can be found here.
-You will see that my cake is not half as pretty as the one on the website (even if you take the berries on theirs out of the equation).
+You will see that my cake is not half as pretty as the one on the website.
 However, it is totally dairy free, and the chocolate taste comes solely from cocoa.
 The website promises that this is "a tasty cake".
 I hope that it lives up to that promise, despite its unusual ingredients and appearance!

 Postscript: This cake was a hit, not only for the gentleman concerned, but also for some others, who loved the fact that it was sweet and chocolatey while being relatively good for you!

 Friday, June 22, 2007